tmyeomans/OpenYYC/README.md

 * City of Calgary has been contacted regarding which ward boundaries to use for 2016 Statscan data.
 There was a major redrawing of ward boundaries in 2017, and there are inconsistencies between the graphics and written description on the Ward profiles on the city website
 * Review JSON code for opportunities - datasets are inconsistent in content and completion
-* Develop code that indicates binary presence or absence of data
 * Decide what to do with dataset tags

 -------------------------------------------

 # Personal Notes

-* Binary data representation
 * Frequency of updates - metadata
 * Ephemeral vs permanent - data column headings?
 Possible manual separation
 * Transportation data - check Innes
+* Smaller tessellation cells for binary data
 * Edmonton?

 -----------------------------------------